awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

    delimiter '|' region 'us-west-2';
    ```

    To load the sample data, replace *<iam\-role\-arn>* in the following COPY commands with your role ARN\.
-Then run the commands in your SQL client tool\.
+Then run the commands individually in your SQL client tool\.

    ```
    copy users from 's3://awssampledbuswest2/tickit/allusers_pipe.txt'